 A new marketing and communications coordinator is on staff at the Ontario Greenhouse Vegetable Growers Association in Leamington.

-CENTRAL AND SOUTH FLORIDA — Light shipments were expected to begin by the week of Sept.
-29 with sufficient volume and number of shippers for first f.o.b. report by week of Oct.
-13.
+CENTRAL AND SOUTH FLORIDA — Shipments (0-0-1) — Light shipments have begun.
+Sufficient volume and number of shippers for first f.o.b. report were expected by the week of Oct.
+20. Quality generally good.